-I went to Geilsland and I remember getting taken there by I am not sure what age I was.
+I am not sure what age I was.
 It was an approved school for boys run by the Church of Scotland.
-Mr ZD was SNR and he was ex-Navy and that was how Remembers.
-All other members of staff were male apart from one female who helped in the kitchen.
+Mr was SNR and he was ex-Navy and that was how were male apart from one female who helped in the kitchen.
 I slept in the White House and there were four in each dorm.